 From Larry Kreisman, Program Director

 Historic Seattle offers a wide range of educational programs each year to our members and the general public.
-We open up private homes to members; offer free to the public glimpses of both public and private significant properties at our quarterly members meetings; present outstanding lectures, in-city and out-of-town tours, “how to” demonstrations; and special events; and produce the yearly Building Renovation Fair.
-We are able to carry out our ambitious programming because we have cultivated a wonderful and supportive group of volunteers from our membership to assist us with all facets of event planning and production.
+We open up private homes to members; offer free to the public glimpses of both public and private significant properties at our quarterly members meetings; present outstanding lectures, in-city and out-of-town tours, “how to” demonstrations; and special events.
+We are able to carry out our ambitious programming with the help of a wonderful and supportive group of volunteers from our membership.

-Historic Seattle draws city and county residents with interests in architecture, design styles and periods, travel, neighborhoods, history, preservation, advocacy, and repair and renovation of older homes.
+Historic Seattle draws city and county residents with interests in architecture, interior design and applied arts, travel, neighborhoods, history, preservation, advocacy, and repair and renovation of older homes.
 Some programs attract visitors from around the country and Canada.
 Through our website, Historic Seattle has expanded its audience and encouraged heritage tourism to Seattle.
-On average, approximately 2,000 members and general public attend our events each year.
+On average, approximately 1,500 members and general public attend our events each year.

-Historic Seattle programming varies from year to year, but past events generally have fallen into the following categories:
+Historic Seattle programming varies from year to year, but events generally fall into the following categories:

 Preserving Your Old House: Historic Seattle is committed to teaching homeowners the value of good stewardship and appropriate restoration, renovation, and upgrade techniques for older buildings.
-The Building Renovation Fair, established in 2011, is a catalyst for networking and sharing ideas about best practices—a place to learn from experts in the restoration trades.
+We offer workshops, demonstrations, lectures, and on-site visits with professionals in the field.
+Our website Preservation Pages provides access to appropriate experts in construction and the restoration trades.

-Preserving Utility : It’s easy to identify the most significant architectural landmarks in a city.
+Preserving Utility: It’s easy to identify the most significant architectural landmarks in a city.
 It’s more challenging to look beyond the grit and muscle of the city’s infrastructure to see the landmarks that helped build and support the city and are there everyday doing the work.
-This series explores important aspects of resource preservation, including archives, records, and salvage.
+This series explores important aspects of resource preservation with on-site tours and presentations.

-Design Arts : Lectures by respected national and regional scholars and authors delve into every aspect of architectural form and styles, design and decorative arts, building materials, repair and stewardship.
+Design Arts: Lectures by respected national and regional scholars and authors delve into every aspect of architectural form and styles, design and decorative arts, building materials, repair and stewardship.
 Since 1997, Historic Seattle has hosted over 100 important lectures alone and in partnership with other organizations.
-2013 passes: Purchase a film pass for all three California Arts & Crafts Architecture Film Nights: Three nights general public:$35; members: $25; students: $15 Purchase an Arts & Crafts lectures pass for all three lectures: general public: $45; members: $35; students: $20

-Out-of-Town Tours : Historic Seattle conducts highly successful (and often sold out) out-of-town tours that explore American cities and towns by partnering with local resource talent in architecture and preservation communities.
-With successful attendance, we have been able to provide financial contributions to these organizations to encourage their valuable preservation work.
+Out-of-Town Tours: Historic Seattle conducts highly successful (and often sold out) out-of-town tours that explore American cities and towns by partnering with local resource talent in architecture and preservation communities.

-Open to View : Opens historic private homes to members within the city and into King and Snohomish counties.
+Open to View: Opens historic private homes to members.
 These events provide architectural information in self-guided tours and through enthusiastic docents, and include refreshments.